Germany stands by Israel – and is seeking to bring about a de-escalation

 What the Federal Government is doing to free the hostages

-The fate of the hostages abducted by Hamas in the Gaza Strip and their liberation is a key issue for Federal Chancellor Scholz and the Federal Government.
-During the visit of the Emir of Qatar to Berlin on 12 October, Scholz stated clearly that the Federal Government was doing everything in its power to ensure that the hostages were released.
+During the visit of the Emir of Qatar to Berlin on 12 October, Scholz stated clearly that the Federal Government was doing everything in its power to ensure the release of the hostages.
+In the meantime, the first hostages have been released – including German dual nationals.

 What the Federal Government is doing in military terms